Come February 3, everyone is a football fan as the eyes of the world focus on Atlanta and the Big Game. Will you be there?

-Let the excitement build for the big game by visiting Super Bowl LIVE, a ten-day festival leading up to the game featuring fun, food and concerts in Centennial Olympic Park.
+Let the excitement build for the big game by visiting the ten-day festival leading up to the game featuring fun, food and concerts in Centennial Olympic Park.
 For more football immersion visit the College Football Hall of Fame, featuring more than 50 exhibits and interactive experiences.
 For an adrenaline-filled adventure head to the Porsche Experience Center where you can careen around a track at breakneck speed in your favorite Porsche.

 High Museum – Photo by Jonathan Hillyer

 When you need a break from sports, soak up culture at the High Museum, the Southeast’s premiere art museum highlighting decorative arts, photography, American, European and African art, and one of the largest civil-rights era vintage print collections in the country.

 The birthplace of Martin Luther King, Jr., Atlanta has always been at the forefront of the civil rights battle.
 Visitors can learn more about that time in American history, and the struggle today for human rights worldwide at the National Center for Civil and American Rights.

 Center for Puppetry Art